foospidy/DbDat/README.md

 ## Running DbDat

-1. Besure you have the necessary dependencies installed for Python scripts to connect to your target database.
+1. Be sure you have the necessary dependencies installed for Python scripts to connect to your target database.
 See dependencies section below.
 2. Add a connection profile entry in the etc/dbdat.conf file for each database you want to assess.
 3. Run: `python dbdat.py -p <profie name>`